Tomohiro Ogawa

 is a Japanese male volleyball player from Yokohama city in Kanagawa Prefecture.
-He plays in V.League Division 1 for Wolf Dogs Nagoya and Japan men's national volleyball team.
+He plays in SV.League for Suntory Sunbirds and Japan men's national volleyball team.

 Career

 Tomohiro started to play volleyball because of his sister when he was in the third year of elementary school.
 After that, he attended at Kawasaki Tachibana High School and played for the school volleyball team.

 In the second year of high school, in "All Japan Junior Star Dream Match" tournament, his performance caught the eye of Yoshiteru Okazaki, who was the director of the Meiji University volleyball club at that time.
 Then, he entered the Meiji University and played for the university's volleyball club.

 In the third year of the college, he won the Best Libero award in the fall league match.
 In the fourth year, he became the captain and led the team finished at the third place.
 Moreover, he was also called "The guardian deity of Meiji University" for the achievements.

 In 2018, Tomohiro was called for Japan U-23 national team, competing in 2018 Asian Men's Volleyball Cup.
 At the end, Japanese team finished at third place and he received the Best Libero award.

 In 2019, he had the name in Japan universiade national team for 2019 Summer Universiade Tournament which was held in Naples – Italy, the team ended up at fifth place and he received the Best Digger award.
 In the same year, Tomohiro transferred to Wolf Dogs Nagoya and played in V.League Division 1.

 In 2021, he was called for Japan senior national team for the first time and had the name in 2021 FIVB Volleyball Men's Nations League Japanese roster.

+In 2025, Ogawa is the main libero of the Japan national team competing in 2025 FIVB Men's Volleyball Nations League.
+It was announced that he will join Suntory Sunbirds at the club level.